The Balanced Approach for Making Plans.

 There is a balance to be found between staying in the moment and planning for the future.
 The more we find that sweet spot, I believe the more balanced and healthy we become.

 The quote to begin the article can be interpreted in a couple different ways.
-First it might be telling us to quit planning so much because life is passing us by.
-It also might be saying that while we are planning we end up with meaningful lives as life goes on and we have been meeting out goals.
+First, it might be telling us to quit planning so much because life is passing us by.
+It also might be saying that while we are planning we end up with meaningful lives as life goes on and we have been meeting our goals.

 My take is both.
 Balanced is best.